 The library will close on 12 June and reopen on 27 June, and will be accessible via a lift.

-142 of the 300 paying subscribers we need have signed up so far.
-Join them today to help us reach our goal.
+143 of the 300 paying subscribers we need to break even have signed up so far.

 21 people died while homeless in Exeter in 2024, nearly three times as many as previous year, but council says nothing despite report publication during city homeless awareness week.